amanda-reed/wicked-problems/project1.md

 ![](states_pop9.png)

 Using the same data from Part 2, I plotted the data in 9 quantiles rather than 4.
+I had to create a new quartile classification so the data was placed into 9 groups rather than 4.
+I then plotted the data in 3 columns.

 ![](county_pop3.png)

-Using data from the 2000 and 2010 census, I graphed the population of Pennsylvania counties into 9 quartiles.
+Using data from the 2000 and 2010 census, I collected and analyzed the data for US state counties.
+When subsetting the data, I selected counties with the state code 42, which was Pennsylvania.
+From there, I used a similar process as in Part 2 to analyze and plot the data in 9 quartiles.